 Hello, friends & fellow creators!

 I'm Erik Maas: a Spokane-based contemporary artist creating something new every single day.
 My typical creations are mixed media abstractions that capture the human experience.
-Inspired by the beautiful, unique forms found in nature and the flowing tones in music, each original piece of art has a wonderful balance of texture and movement.
+Inspired by the beautiful, unique forms found in nature and the flowing tones in music.
+Each original piece of art has a wonderful balance of texture and movement.
 My art is constantly evolving with me as I experiment with new mediums and methods.

 Art has always been essential to my identity.
 I was legally blind until I was almost 12 years old, and I saw the world in colors and forms rather than sharp edges and details.
 By the time I turned five I already had two major eye surgeries and spent a large part of my childhood wearing an eye-patch.
 But, even during this time, I was always creating something.
 The gratification I got from giving someone something unique was what kept me coming back to art.

 When I was seven years old, I published my first Illustrated children's book called "The Deep Blue Sea" and shortly afterwards an award-winning book called "Wouldn't it Be Great if I Was A Toucan".
 At age 11, my vision started to improve; my physicians called it a medical miracle.
 I painted in oils for the first time and quickly developed an obsession with painting.
 At the age of 14, I was given my first DSLR camera, and I discovered and fostered my passion for photography and digital art.